JarbasHiveMind/hivemind-flask-chatroom/readme.md

 A very simple WebUI for interacting with your Mycroft instance securely trough the [HiveMind](https://github.com/OpenJarbas/HiveMind-core)

-Reference implementation on integration HiveMind with a flask app

 ![](./chatroom.png)

+Reference implementation on integration HiveMind with a flask app, hivemind connection is handled server side

+See [HiveMind-webchat](https://github.com/OpenJarbas/HiveMind-webchat) for client side (javascript) connection

 ## Install